ceciliestilling/spatial_exam/README.md

 | alc_cons_us.csv          | US alcohol consumption data          |
 | temp_us.csv              | US temperature data                  |

-The data on global temperature is downloaded in the script
+The data on global temperature is downloaded in the script.

 ### Contact details
 If you experience any issues feel free to contact us by e-mail: